Work+Life Connections Individual and Family Counseling

 Phone: (859) 257-9433

 New/first time and returning clients can schedule an appointment online by clicking the blue button above.
+If you are age 18 or over, you must make the appointment yourself (no one else can make the appointment for you).
 Please read the information here before using this online option for the first time.

 If you are scheduling for a child/teen, please have the last four digits of his/her social security number available when making the appointment.